 Introduction :

-In the dynamic world of marketing, big successes are often accompanied by memorable flops.
-These failures, sometimes spectacular, remind us that even the largest companies are not immune to strategic errors.
-In this article, we'll explore five of the biggest marketing failures of recent years, initiatives that cost well-known companies dearly in terms of time, money and reputation.
+In the dynamic world of marketing, resounding successes are often accompanied by memorable flops.
+These failures, sometimes spectacular, remind us that even the biggest companies are not immune to strategic errors.
+In this article, we'll explore five of the biggest marketing failures of recent years—initiatives that cost renowned companies dearly in terms of time, money, and reputation.

 Contents